 With or without the geisha-inspired makeup, you can easily replicate this classic women’s hairstyle by adding a transparent thin elastic band at the base of your crown and leaving the rest of your mane free-falling.
 Use a shine-serum to arrange the top strands.

 Warm undertones of blonde and brown can create a cool visual effect and you will only need a salt-based hair spray to bring shape to your bangs and side strands.

 Floral ornaments are the traditional way of accessorizing special occasions hairstyles and you can always invest in one if you love keeping your locks healthy and good-looking with minimal styling.

-There are many timeless, famous women haircuts out there, no matter the hair length.
-Some are classics, standard options, while others are variations of original haircuts.
+There are many timeless, famous women’s haircuts out there, no matter the hair length.
+Some are classics, and standard options, while others are variations of original haircuts.
 Either way, they all look cool and they deserve a try!